-- (1) Contractors must prohibit any person on the premises from: - (a) Corporal punishment, including any means of inflicting physical pain or causing bodily harm to the child. - (b) Holding, grabbing or moving the child in an aggressive manner to cause them to comply. - (c) Verbal abuse, such as yelling, shouting, name calling, shaming, making derogatory remarks about a child or the child's family or using language that threatens, humiliates or frightens a child. - (d) Using or withholding food or liquids as punishment or reward. - (e) Using isolation in response to a behavior.
+- (1) Contractor's guidance policy must prohibit any person on the premises from using: - (a) Corporal punishment, including any means of inflicting physical pain or causing bodily harm to the child. - (b) Holding, grabbing, or moving the child in an aggressive manner to cause them to comply. - (c) Verbal abuse, such as yelling, shouting, name calling, shaming, making derogatory remarks about a child or the child's family, or using language that threatens, humiliates or frightens a child. - (d) Using or withholding food or liquids as punishment or reward. - (e) Using isolation in response to a behavior.